Generali gets bids below book value for BSI-sources

-LONDON (Reuters) - Generali’s (GASI.MI) private bank BSI attracted bids below its estimated 2.3 billion Swiss francs ($2.5 billion) book value, four people familiar with the situation said on Tuesday.
+LONDON, May 7 (Reuters) - Generali’s private bank BSI attracted bids below its estimated 2.3 billion Swiss francs ($2.5 billion) book value, four people familiar with the situation said on Tuesday.

 That places Generali, which had set an April 30 final deadline for bids, in a tough situation as it needs to raise money but doesn’t want to sell assets too cheaply.